-At the year-end, trade and other receivables include a fixed rent review debtor of £87,000 (2022: £4,000) which represents the effect of recognising guaranteed rental uplifts on a straight line basis over the lease term.
+At the year-end, trade and other receivables include a fixed rent review debtor of £170,000 (2023: £87,000) which represents the effect of recognising guaranteed rental uplifts on a straight line basis over the lease term.

-The balances due from group undertakings are unsecured and interest is receivable at a fixed rate of 5.7 per cent per annum or such other interest rate that may be agreed from time to time between the Company and the relevant counterparty.
+The balances due from group undertakings are unsecured and interest is receivable at a fixed rate of 6.7 per cent (2023: 5.7 per cent) per annum or such other interest rate that may be agreed from time to time between the Company and the relevant counterparty.
 The balances are repayable on demand.